ay-ay-vasilev/SDL2Game/README.md

 Maintenance:
 - Set proper surface sizes (unarmed bug)
+- Maybe rework particle drawing to make it not draw at the top ?
+	* Draw particles through components instead of through the manager ? (inherit from DrawableComponent)
 - JSON files for AI.
 - Add map json.
 - Fix Tile-Collider logic.